pivotal-cf/docs-service-backup/index.html.md

         user: <ssh username>
         server: <ssh server>
         destination: <path to upload to on server>
+        fingerprint: <host-fingerprint> #optional
         key: |
           -----BEGIN RSA PRIVATE KEY-----
             ...
           -----END RSA PRIVATE KEY-----
         port: <optional ssh port.
 Defaults to 22>
 ```

+The `fingerprint` field expects the entire output in the format returned by the `ssh-keyscan` utility for the host.
+If the fingerprint is provided and doesn't match, then the backup will fail.
+If it's empty then the fingerprint of the host will be requested right before the upload and this would be used instead.
+A fingerprint should be configured to prevent server spoofing or man-in-the-middle attacks.
+For more information refer: http://man.openbsd.org/ssh#authentication

 <a id="multiple-destinations"></a>
 #### Multiple destinations